 I now run my own coaching business offering the support I couldn’t find when I needed it most — I create space for you to slow down, breathe, feel, see & heal to enable life, love & work to unfold.

 Through coaching, family constellations and retreats in nature.

-My motivation is to be who I needed to support me in those vulnerable moments in my life in the past and walk along side those of you who wish to take on your own magnificent journey - by inviting you to reconnect with your heart, live in alignment with your soul, and therefore grow emotionally, creatively and spiritually.
+My motivation is to be who I needed to support me in those vulnerable moments in my life in the past and walk along side those of you who wish to take on your own meaningful journey - by inviting you to reconnect with your heart, live in alignment with your soul, and therefore grow emotionally, creatively and spiritually.

 I hope you enjoyed getting to know me a little, I'd also love to hear your story.
 Send a message to email@example.com and share your story with me and let me know how can I support you.